In Your Own Sweet Way

 "In Your Own Sweet Way" is a 1955 jazz standard, and one of the most famous compositions by Dave Brubeck.
 It was written around 1952, but its copyright notice was dated 1955.
 Brubeck's wife Iola, for whom the song was written, later wrote a lyric for the song, which led to singers such as Carmen McRae recording it.
-Although an earlier live recording is known, "In Your Own Sweet Way" was first released on Brubeck's 1956 studio album Brubeck Plays Brubeck.
+"In Your Own Sweet Way" was first released on Brubeck's 1956 studio album Brubeck Plays Brubeck; an earlier live recording is known.